10 Creative Ways to Recycle Your Christmas Tree

 In the last few years, habitat loss encouraged herons and egrets to move into Baker’s Lake, Cook County, Illinois, destroying some of the existing vegetation and upsetting the eco-balance.
-Now the park uses 300-400 recycled Christmas trees each year to maintain a huge man-made heronry, home to great blue herons, great egrets, cormorants and locally threatened black-crowned night herons.
+Now the park uses 300-400 recycled Christmas trees each year to maintain a huge man-made heronry, home to beautiful birds like great blue herons, great egrets, cormorants, and locally threatened black-crowned night herons.
 If you’re seeking Christmas tree ideas for recycling, why not check out your local wildlife habitats and see if they can use your tree?

 Give goats a square meal

 It’s common knowledge that goats will eat anything, and they’ve proved it by tucking in to mouthfuls of recycled trees as a seasonal change from their usual fare.
-In 2016, goats from one farm near Boston worked their way through over 70 recycled trees donated by local residents
+In 2016, goats from one farm near Boston worked their way through over 70 recycled trees donated by local residents.